Difference Between Revenue vs Earnings

 Let us study much more about Revenue and Earnings in detail:

-Higher Earnings does not necessarily guarantee higher growth – this happens when there is poor operational efficiency in the organization and cost-reduction techniques are not followed.
-This results in an abnormal increase in both operating and non-operating expenses; which results in a decrease of Earnings and Net profit margin.
+Higher earnings do not necessarily guarantee higher growth when an organization has poor operational efficiency and does not follow cost-reduction techniques.
+This results in an abnormal increase in operating and non-operating expenses, which decreases earnings and Net profit margin.
 The net profit margin is the percentage of net earnings over total income.
 The higher the margin, the better the financial health of the Business.
-For Example- ABC Ltd. made Total Revenue of INR 10,00,000 in FY18 with a Net Profit of INR 80,000.
-Whereas XYZ Ltd. made total Sales of INR 8,00,000 with a Net profit of INR 80,000.
-Thus even though both the company’s earnings are the same, we cannot treat the financial health equally for both the companies.
-Because in the first case ABC Ltd has revenue of INR 10,00,000 which is higher than XYZ Ltd. and the Net Profit margin is 8%(Profitability as a percentage of Revenue).
-In the second instance, Even XYZ Ltd. has a Lesser Income than ABC Ltd, the company was able to derive equal Earnings with a Net margin of 10% (Profitability as a percentage of Revenue).
+For Example- ABC Ltd. made a Total Revenue of INR 10,00,000 in FY18 with a Net Profit of INR 80,000.
+In comparison, XYZ Ltd. made total Sales of INR 8,00,000 with a Net profit of INR 80,000.
+Thus, even though both companies’ earnings are the same, we cannot treat the financial health equally.
+Because in the first case, ABC Ltd has revenue of INR 10,00,000, which is higher than XYZ Ltd., and the Net Profit margin is 8%(Profitability as a percentage of Revenue).

 Head To Head Comparison Between Revenue vs Earnings (Infographics)